Chart Color Schemes

 An assessment of population growth drivers in Hermit Park - Rosslea reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hermit Park - Rosslea's population is approximately 5,694 as of August 2025.
-This figure represents an increase of 279 people since the 2021 Census, which recorded a population of 5,415.
+Hermit Park - Rosslea's population is approximately 5,694 as of November 2025.
+This figure represents an increase of 279 people, a growth rate of 5.2%, since the 2021 Census which recorded a population of 5,415.
 The change is inferred from the estimated resident population of 5,690 in June 2024 and an additional 40 validated new addresses since the Census date.
-This results in a population density ratio of 1,467 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
-Hermit Park - Rosslea's growth rate of 5.2% since the census places it within 1.7 percentage points of the SA4 region (6.9%), indicating strong growth fundamentals.
-Natural growth contributed approximately 60.8% to overall population gains recently, with all migration drivers being positive factors.
+This results in a population density ratio of 1,467 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Hermit Park - Rosslea's growth rate of 5.2% positions it within 1.7 percentage points of the SA4 region (6.9%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 60.8% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 using 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Looking ahead, demographic trends suggest a population increase just below the median of Australia's regional areas by 2041, with an expected expansion of 756 persons reflecting a total increase of 13.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, demographic trends suggest a population increase just below the median of Australia's regional areas.
+The area is expected to expand by 756 persons to reach a total population of approximately 6,450 by 2041, reflecting an overall increase of 13.2% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population